UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 - Put a juicy click and animation visual when clicking button-slots (The serverside-delay makes it feel unresponsive)

-- Remove `target.description` field, and refactor target descriptions
+- (((DONE))) Remove `target.description` field, and refactor target descriptions

+- Grubby refactor  GRUB-X: Limits money to $X!

 ## ITEMS:

-- Create 3 more items

 - Simplify hammer items:
 "Earns X mult.
 Destroys a random target item"

+- ITEM: Demonic loan: (refactor)
+On Buy: Earn $25
+Destroy all target items
+(shape=ROOK-10)

+- ITEM: Basic loan
+Increase round by 1
+Earn $20

+- ITEM:
+On Pulse, Reroll:
+Triggers REROLL for all target items
+(shape: KING)
+^^^ same as green octopus!!!

+- ITEM: Up-Glove
+Gives UP-1 shape to item

+- ITEM:
+Set money to -$8.
+Converts target slots to steel slots
+(shape: VERTICAL-1)

+- ITEM:
+Multiplies points by -1.
+Adds 6 multiplier.

+- ITEM:
+Set multiplier to -30
+Spawns steak items in UP-3 shape
+(note: the way this works, is the steaks will offset the -30 mult, to give a net benefit.
+The player may also modify the shape for even more benefits/synergies)

+- ITEM:
+Lose 0.1 multiplier
+Earn 20 points

 - ITEM: Anvil:
 Buff target items points-earned by the current mult (currently: X)